aTechGuide/travel-biryani/posts/2020/chicken-curry/2020-03-22-chicken-curry.md

 <br/>

 Thank you for your support, follow us on <a href="https://www.facebook.com/travelBiryani/" title="Travel Biryani Facebook" target="_blank" rel='external nofollow'> Facebook </a>, <a href="https://www.instagram.com/travelBiryani/" title="Travel Biryani Instagram" target="_blank" rel='external nofollow'> Instagram </a>
-and <a href="https://twitter.com/travelBiryani" title="Travel Biryani Twitter" target="_blank" rel='external nofollow'> Twitter </a> and please do NOT forget to share our recipes.....
+and <a href="https://twitter.com/travelBiryani" title="Travel Biryani Twitter" target="_blank" rel='external nofollow'> Twitter </a> and please do NOT forget to share our recipes.